 - Coaches that don’t take responsibility over their client’s results.
 You are the coach, it’s your responsibility to help the client.
 Don’t make excuses for yourself or the client.
 The client came to the personal training studio to get help.
 Own it, and make sure you deliver.

-A Few Tips to Personal Trainers Looking for Job at Sand & Steel:
+A Few Tips to Personal Trainers and Yoga Teachers Looking for Job at Sand & Steel:

 A positive attitude and a strong work ethic are two of the most important skills you can have at our gym (or any other gym.)
 When new clients ask me who I would recommend they should book with, whom do you think I suggest?
 It’s the coach that is currently doing items 1-10 the best.